ethereum/pm/AllCoreDevs-Meetings/Meeting 146.md

 * Okay.
 I think that's very helpful context specifically just for, for people who are not super familiar with all the technical details and who are just physically following along.
 Okay.
 Casually, I think it's a little confusing too, to physically have these different estimates out there, but I think, that's really helpful context.
 I mean, of course, you know, there's a state slightly like a somewhat statistical process.
 So we, we don't, we can't predict the precise moment of the merchant till we are closer. but, you know, I think all of these give a good kind of bend, for, for, for when, when the merge roughly happened.
 And also of course, that might drop back down a little bit before the much, so close like a day or so, like  as well.
 So I, anything in that range, for anyone listening, you should be prepared, for, for the merge to happen.
 But I think, Thursday, two weeks is still kind of, the most likely date. okay. with that, I think that's for much updates that we do with any, any, remaining, major updates, otherwise there's the, the other, point as well.

 **Trent**
-* We will be having the final, merged community call on the 9th Sept.
+* We will be having the final, merge community call on the 9th Sept.
 So, obviously you want to prepare for Bellatrix before that, but, there will be one more session.

 **Ansgar Dietrichs**
 * That's good to hear.
 Do we, someone just, remind the listeners when exactly Bellatrix is expected to happen.